Mu-Sigma/muHVT/README.md

 # Other Examples

-For more detailed examples of diffrent usage to construct voronoi tessellations for 3D sphere and torus can be found [here](https://github.com/Mu-Sigma/muHVT/blob/master/vignettes/muHVT.Rmd) at the vignettes directory inside the project repo
+For more detailed examples of different usage to construct voronoi tessellations for 3D sphere and torus can be found [here](https://github.com/Mu-Sigma/muHVT/blob/master/vignettes/muHVT.Rmd) at the vignettes directory inside the project repo

 # Report a bug